trevordevore/levure/framework/helpers/window_manager/README.md

 `OpenWindow`: Sent to the current card when the stack opens.
 The first parameter passed to the handler will be true if the stack has been opened at least once in the current session, false if it has not.

-`PreOpenVew`: Sent to a card right before it opens.
+`PreOpenView`: Sent to a card right before it opens.
 The first parameter passed to the handler will be true if the card has been opened at least once in the current session, false if it has not.

-`OpenVew`: Sent to a card when it opens.
+`OpenView`: Sent to a card when it opens.
 The first parameter passed to the handler will be true if the card has been opened at least once in the current session, false if it has not.

 `ResizeView`: Sent to the current card when the card controls should be resized.
 This will be sent more often than `resizeStack`.